 “What is the Sound the of Heaven?
 Its the people of God.
 Us.
 It is our calling, in whatever arena, to be His light, His hands and feet to a lost world.
 These songs are a declaration of the desire to walk in the identity of Christ and be the audible and visible Sound of Heaven.” – Brad + Rebekah

 As life goes on and circumstances change, we transition from one role into another.
 We move, we change, we grow.
 Our sense of self transforms and evolves with each season, but one thing remains constant through it all: who we are in Christ.
-It’s a powerful truth all believers must confront, and one that forms the foundation of “I Am Found,” the first single of Brad + Rebekah’s newest record, Sound Of Heaven, due out Feb.
-16.
+It’s a powerful truth all believers must confront, and one that forms the foundation of “I Am Found,” the first single of Brad + Rebekah’s newest record, Sound Of Heaven, available now.

 Though unique in its theme, Brad + Rebekah’s latest work is consistent with their previous albums’ thoughtful, passion-provoking worship songs.
 With lyrics like, No other name holds my foundation; only one love has welcomed me with arms swung wide, and saved my life, “I Am Found” introduces the album’s topic of identity while establishing the duo’s signature sound.
 Carried by Rebekah’s full, buoyant voice, it’s a sound the couple has spent the past 10 years perfecting.

 This song also became one of the many anthems that Brad + Rebekah would need as life changed drastically days before release.
 On February 1, 2018, the day before Brad + Rebekah’s record, Sound of Heaven, became available for pre-order, Rebekah was diagnosed with a rare form of lyposarcoma cancer.
 Below is the story of how these songs that were written for others became the anthems they needed to declare God's faithfulness as He provided time and again, moved mountains and ultimately brought healing to Rebekah.